Steffo99/flyingsnake/README.md

 ## See also

+If you are interested in `flyingsnake`, you might be interested in these other programs too:

-- [lihzahrd](https://github.com/Steffo99/lihzahrd), the package used to make this generator.
+- [lihzahrd](https://github.com/Steffo99/lihzahrd), the package used to make this generator
+- [TEdit](https://github.com/TEdit/Terraria-Map-Editor), the Terraria map editor from which this package gets the default colors